-Generally, JAVA/J2EE applications are extensive and consist of multiple components ranging from front-end interface to back-end database.
-Automated testing is preferable over manual testing for such vast applications due to the time and effort saved.
-Automated testing is usually carried out using tools and frameworks.
+Broadly, JAVA/J2EE applications are large, incorporating an assortment of components from the front-end interface to the back-end database.
+For such sizeable applications, automated testing is a more favorable choice than manual testing due to the time savings and reduced effort.
+Automation testing is typically performed utilizing various tools and frameworks.

-A JAVA/J2EE application comprises various components; for more details, please refer to part 1 of this series titled “Overview of JAVA applications“.
+A JAVA/J2EE application includes numerous components.
+Please refer to part 1 of this series titled “Insight into JAVA applications” for additional details.

 Recommended IPTV Service Providers